 Please scroll down to below recipe card for exact measurements.

-- Tiny Sprinkles: are recommended as they stick better to the glaze and feel free to use any color choice.
+- Tiny Sprinkles: are recommended over larger sprinkles so they can stick to the donut better.
+Use any color of choice.
+If you're gluten-free, substitute with gluten-free sprinkles.

-- Milk: or substitute with plain oat milk or almond milk.
+- Milk: or substitute with plain oat milk or almond milk for a dairy-free version.

 - Large Egg